 That gets the conversation started in the right place.
 Now let’s get into the major areas to address when building an enterprise Wi-Fi system.

 IT history is filled with stories of folly about purchasing the wrong “solution” or buying into some vendor’s do-all promise without really understanding what was actually needed for a given situation.

 To me, any network implementation has to be grounded in organizational goals and policy.
-And those goals and policy have to be endorsed by the C-level folks.
-Otherwise your team and any in-house tech staff are not reading from the same sheet of music as the organizational administration and conflict is inevitable.
+And those goals and policies have to be endorsed by the C-level folks.
+Otherwise, your team and any in-house tech staff are not reading from the same sheet of music as the organizational administration, and conflict is inevitable.

 Make sure everyone with a stake has a clear understanding of what the WLAN actually needs to do—no making it up as you roll out.

 Furthermore, a well-formulated policy will often reveal other parts of the network that need to be integrated.
 Security and monitoring policies will drive a big part of the WLAN configuration and can identify where things like RADIUS servers, credential stores, firewalls, and network management systems come into play.